 Θ=YTX(XTX)-1.

-The linear dependent columns of X leads to an unstable solution for the optimization problem (3).
+The linear dependent columns of X lead to an unstable solution for the optimization problem (3).
 If there is a vector α≠0n such that Xα=0m, then adding α to any column of Θ does not change the value of the loss function L(Θ|X,Y).
-In this case the matrix XTX is close to singular and not invertible.
-To avoid the strong linear dependence, dimensionality reduction and feature selection are used.
+In this case, the matrix XTX is close to singular and is not invertible.
+To avoid strong linear dependence, dimensionality reduction and feature selection are used.

 Feature selection

-The feature selection goal is to find the boolean vector a={0,1}n, which components indicate whether the feature is selected.
-To obtain the optimal vector a among all possible 2n-1 options, introduce the feature selection error function S(a|X,Y).
-We state the feature selection problem as follows
+The feature selection goal is to find the boolean vector a={0,1}n in which the components indicate whether the feature is selected.
+To obtain the optimal vector a among all possible 2n-1 options, we introduce the feature selection error function S(a|X,Y).
+We state the feature selection problem as follows:

 a=argmina'∈{0,1}nS(a'|X,Y).
 (4)

 The goal of feature selection is to construct the appropriate function S(a|X,Y).
-The particular examples for the considered feature selection algorithms are given below and summarized in the Table 1.
+The particular examples for the considered feature selection algorithms are given below and summarized in Table 1.

-The problem (4) are hard to solve due to discrete binary domain {0,1}n.
-We relax the problem (4) to the continuous domain [0,1]n.
+Problem (4) is hard to solve due to the discrete binary domain {0,1}n.
+We relax problem (4) to the continuous domain [0,1]n.
 The relaxed feature selection problem is

 z=argminz'∈[0,1]nS(z'|X,Y).
 (5)

-Here the vector z entries are normalized feature importances.
-Firstly, solve the problem (5) to obtain the feature importances z.
-Then the solution of (4) is recovered by thresholding:
+Here, vector z’s entries are the normalized feature importances.
+First, we solve problem (5) to obtain the feature importances z.
+Then, the solution of (4) is recovered by thresholding as follows:

 a=[aj]j=1n,aj=1,zj>τ;0,otherwise.

-The value τ is a hyperparameter which is defined manually or chosen by cross-validation.
+τ is a hyperparameter that is defined manually or chosen by cross-validation.

-Once the solution a of (4) is known, the problem (3) becomes
+Once the solution a of (4) is known, problem (3) becomes

 L(Θa|Xa,Y)=Y-XaΘaT22→minΘa,

-where the subscript a indicates the sub matrix with the columns for which components of a equal 1.
+where subscript a indicates the sub matrix with the columns in which the components of a equal 1.

 Quadratic Programming Feature Selection

-The paper [18] shows that QPFS outperforms many existing feature selection algorithms in different quality criteria.
-The QPFS algorithm selects non-correlated features, which are relevant to the target vector ν for the linear regression problem with r=1
+Paper [18] shows that QPFS outperforms many existing feature selection algorithms using different quality criteria.
+The QPFS algorithm selects the noncorrelated features that are relevant to the target vector ν for the linear regression problem where r=1 as follows:

 ∥ν-Xθ∥22→minθ∈Rn.

-The authors of the original QPFS paper [17] suggested the way to select α for (1) and make Sim(X) and Rel(X,ν) impacts the same:
+The authors of the original QPFS paper [17] suggested the following way to select α for (1) and make Sim(X) and Rel(X,ν) have the same impacts:

 α=QQ+b,Q=mean(Q),b=mean(b).